Joko Widodo: Cabinets

-Despite vowing not to give government positions simply to political allies during the 2014 campaign, many members of political parties received ministerial positions in Jokowi's first cabinet.
-The first year of Jokowi's administration saw him controlling a minority government until Golkar, the second-largest party in the People's Representative Council (DPR), switched from opposition to the government.
-Jokowi denied accusations of interfering with Golkar's internal affairs, although he admitted that Luhut might have influenced the change.
-His cabinet's Minister of Industry Airlangga Hartarto was elected chairman of Golkar in 2018.
-The National Mandate Party (PAN) had also switched sides beforehand but later returned to being the opposition in 2018.
+Despite vowing during the 2014 campaign not to distribute government posts simply to political allies, Jokowi's first cabinet included many members of political parties.
+During the first year of his administration, he led a minority government until Golkar, the second-largest party in the People's Representative Council (DPR), switched from the opposition to the governing coalition.
+Jokowi denied accusations that he had interfered in Golkar's internal affairs, although he acknowledged that Luhut might have influenced the shift.
+His minister of industry, Airlangga Hartarto, was elected chairman of Golkar in 2018.
+The National Mandate Party (PAN) had also moved into the government camp earlier, but returned to the opposition in 2018.

-Jokowi announced the 34 names in his cabinet on 26 October 2014.
-While it was praised for the inclusiveness of women, with Retno Marsudi becoming Indonesia's first female foreign minister, it received criticism for several perceived political inclusions, such as Puan Maharani (daughter of Megawati Sukarnoputri).
-The Jokowi administration also saw the formation of two new ministries (Ministry of Public Works and Housing and Ministry of Environment and Forestry) from a merger of old ministries, in addition to renaming and reorganisation of other ministries.
-He conducted a total of three cabinet reshuffles until 2018, removing ministers such as Rizal Ramli and Bambang Brodjonegoro while including ministers such as Luhut and World Bank Director Sri Mulyani Indrawati.
-Another reshuffle occurred in December 2020, replacing six ministers including two apprehended by the KPK.
+Jokowi announced the 34 members of his first cabinet on 26 October 2014.
+It was praised for the inclusion of women, with Retno Marsudi becoming Indonesia's first female foreign minister, but also drew criticism for several appointments seen as politically motivated, including that of Puan Maharani, daughter of Megawati Sukarnoputri.
+His administration also created two new ministries—the Ministry of Public Works and Housing and the Ministry of Environment and Forestry—through mergers of existing ministries, while renaming and reorganising others.
+Jokowi carried out three cabinet reshuffles by 2018, removing ministers such as Rizal Ramli and Bambang Brodjonegoro while bringing in figures including Luhut and former World Bank managing director Sri Mulyani Indrawati.
+A further reshuffle followed in December 2020, replacing six ministers, including two who had been apprehended by the KPK.